Insta360’s new 6K-capable panoramic camera takes on Ricoh’s flagship Theta

 Sure, the Theta Z1 still takes a very slight edge with its 22.6-megapixel still images, which on paper at least should have about 3% higher resolution.
 But where the Ricoh is limited to just 4K video at 30 frames per second, the Insta360 can record 6K footage.
 (Video resolution tops out at 5,888 x 2,944 pixels for 30 fps capture, rising to 6,144 x 3,072 pixels for 24 fps or 25 fps recording.)

 Insta360’s camera also has some degree of protection from the elements once it is fully assembled.
 With its 360 Edition accessory attached, the One RS is said to be IPX3 water-resistant.
-That should be sufficient to protect against light rain or snow, but not against heavier rain or immersion.
-The Theta, meanwhile, is totally unprotected unless you use its optional underwater housing.
+That should be sufficient to against light rain or snow, but not against heavier rain or immersion.
+The Theta, meanwhile, is totally unprotected unless you use its optional housing.

 All the features we’ve come to expect